 6. Test the classifier

-If you’re unhappy with the results, keep training your model by going back to “Build”.
+If you’re unhappy with the results, just go back to ‘Build’ and keep training.

-MonkeyLearn also provides tools that can help you understand how well your model is working.
-The “Stats” section allows to you take a sneak peek at the statistics for each tag, like precision and recall, as well as a keyword cloud with the most common terms and expressions for each tag.
-In this section, you will also find some clues to improve the accuracy of your model.
+MonkeyLearn also has tools to help you understand how well your model is working.
+The ‘Stats’ section allows you to take a sneak peek at the statistics for each tag, like precision and recall, as well as a keyword cloud with the most common terms and expressions for each tag.
+In this section, you’ll also find some clues to improve the accuracy of your model.
 You can add more training examples if needed, or you can go through the ‘false positives’ or ‘false negatives’ and retag them.
 This way, your model can learn from tags that were labeled incorrectly.

 7. Integrate the topic classifier

-API: you can use MonkeyLearn API to classify new data programmatically.
-Integrations: work with the tools you use every day, which are used to automatically import new text data into your classifier for an automated analysis.
-Integrations, such as Google Sheets, Zapier, Rapidminer, and Zendesk, can be used without having to type a single line of code:
+Integrations: work with the tools you use every day, such as Google Sheets, Zapier, Rapidminer, and Zendesk, can be used without having to type a single line of code:

-Topic analysis makes it possible to detect different topics within a large set of text data in a fast and simple way.
-By using this incredibly powerful tool, you can automate many processes in different areas of your business, from customer service to social media monitoring.
-Thanks to topic analysis, you can accomplish complex tasks more effectively.
-Also, you can obtain valuable insights from data that will ultimately lead to better business decisions.
+Topic analysis makes it possible to detect topics and subjects within huge sets of text data in a fast and simple way.
+Topic classification allows you to automate your business, from customer service to social media monitoring and beyond.
+Thanks to topic analysis, you can accomplish complex tasks more effectively and obtain valuable insights from your data that will lead to better business decisions.